Harishh07/Revolvo/README.md

 # Revolvo
-Revolvo is a compact DNS server developed in Rust.
+Revolvo is a compact Multi-Threaded DNS server developed in Rust.

 # Getting Started